 For more archival series, see the Common Archival Series page.

-How do I transfer records to the Archives?
+How do I transfer records to the archives?

-Fill out the online Records Transfer Form to the best of your ability (please include a box-level or folder-level inventory if possible).The records officer will schedule a brief survey to verify that your records should be preserved in the Archives; assuming that everything checks out, the Archives will take those records for processing at that time with a signed Transfer and Inventory Form.
+Fill out the online Records Transfer Form to the best of your ability (please include a box-level or folder-level inventory if possible).
+The records officer will review the form to verify that your records should be preserved in the archives and contact you with any questions or recommendations.
+Upon confirmation that your records are ready for transfer, the archives will contact you schedule delivery of the records for processing.
 Please follow the Procedures for Transferring Records to the Archives to best prepare your records for transfer, taking particular note of the boxing and foldering requirements.
 UWM Archives will not accept unboxed materials for transfer.

-Can I have access to my office’s records after they’ve been transferred to the Archives?
+Can I have access to my office’s records after they’ve been transferred to the archives?

 Yes!
 The UWM Archives encourages offices with records in archival storage to request copies of records for reference or other use.
 We can locate information and digitize relevant records as needed and can share digitized and born-digital records via SharePoint.
 Staff are also free to come to the archives to consult the records themselves.